- RE Software Pty Ltd (the " Provider ").

 - Virtual Auction

-2.2 The Customer agrees that they will be Charged an Annual Fee as per their Agreement.
+2.2 The Customer agrees that they will be charged an Annual Fee and Setup Fee as per their Agreement.

 2.3 The Customer agrees to pay the Provider the following Charges for assigned properties unless their Agreement stipulates otherwise.